 Spaghetti Squash Pasta makes for an easy paleo pasta alternative!
-This gluten free Seafood Pumpkin Spaghetti Squash Pasta is topped with a miso pumpkin sauce and buttery scallops.
+Gluten free seafood pumpkin spaghetti squash pasta is topped with a miso pumpkin sauce and buttery scallops.
 A healthy lighter version of your favorite pasta dish.
 DIG IN!

 Yep, you guessed it.
-Squash-a-mania!!
+Squash-mania!!
 The fact that God made several different squash varieties makes me happy.
 I thank Him daily.
 Haha.
-I also thank Him for creating genius people who share their spaghetti squash pasta cooking “hacks.”
+I also thank Him for creating genius people who share their spaghetti squash pasta cooking hacks.
 More on this in a minute.

-I’d also like you to know that the pumpkin sauce and scallops took all of 10 minutes.
+I’d also like you to know that the pumpkin sauce and scallops took all of 10 minutes to make.
 So technically, this seafood paleo pasta with miso pumpkin sauce is ready in under an hour.
 Major thrifty foodie points here ya’ll!!!

 Anyway, here’s whatcha do.

-First, cut your Spaghetti squash into rings.
+First, cut your spaghetti squash into rings.
 Yes horizontally.
 Width wise into ringlets.
 A heavy sharp chef’s knife is best to use.
-It’s very sharp, just warning!
+It’s very sharp, just warning ya’ll!

 Scoop out the seeds in the middle.

 Then, in order to dry out the noodles a bit, so they aren’t mushy post roasting, you will need to salt/brine these ringlets.
 It’s not a necessity, and it does take 20 minutes of “waiting,” but it totally improves the texture!
 Rinse off salt before baking/roasting.

 Add a little olive oil then in the oven we go!
 Bam!